chris73it/Simple-Game-of-Life/README.md

-# A Simple Imlpementation for the Game of Life
+# A Simple Imlpementation of the Game of Life